Argentina's YPF sweetens $6.2 bln debt offer after investor backlash

 The firm, which is spearheading development of Argentina's huge Vaca Muerta shale reserves of oil and gas, said in a statement the amendments would offer stronger guarantees to creditors and would increase the value of the offer by raising coupons.

-A company source told Reuters that the changes had been made based on suggestions made by investors in order to "make the proposal more attractive".
-The maturity of the offer would be pushed by a day until Feb.
+A company source told Reuters that the changes had been made based on suggestions made by investors in order to "make the proposal more attractive."
+The offer deadline would be pushed by a day until Feb.
 5.

 "The modifications mainly seek to strengthen the guarantee structure of the bond backed with export flows due in 2026 and address investors' concerns about the lack of flows during the next two years," the source added.